RansadiDeAlwis/Smart-MediBox/README.md

 ## Installation

 ### Hardware Setup
-- Connect the components to the ESP32 according to the port mapping provided in the repository.
+Connect the following components to the **ESP32** development board according to the port mapping provided in the repository:
+  - OLED Display
+  - DHT11 Sensor
+  - LDR Sensors
+  - Servo Motor
+  - Buzzer
+  - Push Buttons

 ### 🛠️ Software Setup